 Air Force will face the Pioneers at 6 p.m., on Saturday, Jan.
 12.

-The Falcons have continued to improve their overall scores each year of Georges' tenure, culminating with the three highest totals since 2007 last year.
-In addition, Air Force impacted the program record book for the first time in eight years during the 2013 season, setting a team record on the uneven bars (48.925) and an individual record on the vault (9.925, Jessica Wallander).
+The Falcons have improved their scores during each year of Georges' tenure, culminating last season with eight of the 10 highest team totals since 2007.
+Air Force impacted the list of Academy records for the first time in eight years during the 2013 season, breaking a team record on the uneven bars (48.925) and an individual record on the vault (9.925, Jessica Wallander).
+The Falcons improved the uneven bars score to 49.300 in 2014, while accounting for just the second team score of at least 195 points (195.300) in Academy history.

 A native of Albuquerque, N.M., Georges started participating in gymnastics at the age of three.
 At 16, after eight years of competing, Georges began coaching.
 Since then, he has coached a wide variety of gymnastics to over 600 athletes, including pre-teen to adult classes.
 In addition, Georges has coached tumbling to several high school cheerleading teams in the Albuquerque area.